On April 1, 2002 the National Archives and Records Administration (NARA)

 available for at the National Archives Building in Washington, DC, at 13 of the

-National Archives regional facilities across the nation, and through the
+National Archives regional facilities across the nation, and through the National

 Archives rental program.